-As humans, we have a natural, psychological defence mechanism which allows us to disconnect our conscious awareness from experiences which would be too emotionally disturbing for us to allow them access to our consciousness.
+As humans, we have a natural, psychological defense mechanism that allows us to disconnect our conscious awareness from experiences that would be too emotionally disturbing for us to allow them access to our consciousness.
 This process is termed ‘DISSOCIATION‘ by psychologists.

 The process of dissociation, in relation to the experience of severe trauma, can happen:

 – for a finite time after the traumatic experience has occurred (i.e. when traumatic events are only recalled after a delay, possibly of years)

 – indefinitely after the traumatic event (i.e. the memory of th\\\\e traumatic experience never gains access to our conscious mind)

 Indeed, for those individuals who develop posttraumatic shock disorder (PTSD) as a consequence of the trauma they experienced, MEMORY ABNORMALITIES, related to the traumatic event/s, is very frequently one of the major symptoms.
 These abnormalities of memory can be broken down into two main categories :

 This refers to a state in which the memory of the trauma keeps encroaching upon consciousness to the point that the sufferer feels as if s/he is obsessed with the trauma s/he experienced.

 The memories are intrusive, unwanted, overwhelming, distressing and feel beyond the control of the person who is experiencing them.
 As well as intrusive thoughts, there are also frequently flashbacks and nightmares relating to the trauma.

 Sometimes, too, the traumatized individual will feel as if s/he is vividly re-living the traumatic experience in the immediate present.